And God Created Woman (1956 film): Plot

 Exasperated with Juliette's outrageous behavior, her elderly guardians threaten to send her back to the orphanage, which will confine her until she is 21.
 To keep her in town, Carradine pleads unsuccessfully with Antoine to marry her.
 He will have nothing to do with it.
 Recognizing what a three-year sentence back in an orphanage will do to Juliette, his infatuated and naive middle brother, the plain Michel, proposes marriage.
 Despite her love for Antoine, she accepts.

 They are wed in a scantly attended church service - Antoine never shows.
 In a public square afterwards a local tough insults both Michel and Juliette.
 Offended, Michel slugs him, only to take a very severe beating.
 The couple slips by the reception dinner back at the family home, makes passionate love, and Juliette rudely ducks downstairs to load dinner plates and grab a bottle of wine, leaving those in attendance slack-jawed.

 Carradine buys the large harbor marina and offers the Tardieus a 30% stake in it to sway the deal with them; Antoine negotiates to run it.
 With him back in Saint-Tropez Juliette's behavior becomes increasingly disrespectful toward Michel.
 When he is gone for the day on business she takes off in one of the marina's boats.
 It catches fire from engine trouble and Antoine swims out to save her.
 While they are washed up together on a wild beach she seduces him.

 Afterwards, Juliette takes to her bed, feverish.
 She confesses her tryst with Antoine to Christian, the youngest Tardieu brother.
 When Madame Tardieu, who has always hated Juliette, hears about it she tells Michel that he has to dump Juliette promptly.
 Michel goes to their room to talk with her, but she has disappeared.

 Michel scours the town for her.
 In a confrontation with Antoine at the yard he pulls a gun, then fistfights him until Antoine is dazed by an accidental blow to the head.

-Juliette drifts to a bar and starts slugging double-brandies.
-Her friend Lucienne appears, then alerts Eric that Juliette is making a spectacle of herself.
+Juliette drifts to a bar and starts drinking double-brandies.
+Her friend Lucienne appears, then alerts Carradine that Juliette is making a spectacle of herself.
 He comes to collect her, offering to whisk her halfway round the globe to laughter and happiness, but she refuses.
 Michel arrives, gun drawn, but Juliette ignores him and continues her improvised and sexually suggestive dancing with a band of Caribbean musicians.

-Eric is wounded trying to take the gun from Michel.
+Carradine is wounded trying to take the gun from Michel.
 He has Antoine drive him to a surgeon friend in Nice, to keep the local police out of it.
-En route Eric reveals his deep feelings for Juliette, but confides to Antoine "That girl was made to destroy men".
+En route Carradine reveals his deep feelings for Juliette, but confides to Antoine "That girl was made to destroy men".
 He reminds Antoine to never forget who is boss, and tells him he is being reassigned elsewhere.

 Back at the bar Michel angrily slaps Juliette hard, four times.
 She wrestles a smile that she has provoked him enough to act so strongly.
 They walk home together hand in hand.